ZainAmjad68/js-to-ts-migration-guide/README.md

     * build re-usable custom logic for projects not integrating build tools
         - This method use libraries [ts-node](https://www.npmjs.com/package/ts-node), [shelljs](https://www.npmjs.com/package/shelljs), [nodemon](https://www.npmjs.com/package/nodemon), [rimraf](https://www.npmjs.com/package/rimraf), and [npm-run-all](https://www.npmjs.com/package/npm-run-all)
         - Install all the above mentioned packages and their type definitions
         - Make a folder named tools and a file named copy-assets.ts in it.
-Use the file to copy assets,views from src to build using the shelljs module.
+Use the file to copy assets (views folder etc.) from src to build using the shelljs module.
             ```javascript
             import * as shell from "shelljs";